 These principles have yielded tremendous growth over the past decade.
 Randall’s Island Park has transformed into a world-class sporting destination with outstanding facilities.
 Icahn Stadium, a world-class track & field facility, is the only IAAF-certified stadium in North America, capable of hosting local, regional and national events.
 The Stadium offers a full standard 400-meter Mondo running track flanked by 5,000 covered spectator seats overlooking the East River.
 The Sportime Tennis Center, which is the largest and finest tennis facility to open in New York City in the past 30 years, features 20 state-of-the-art courts, and provides a venue for New Yorkers to watch, train, play and compete.
 Randall’s Island Park is also home to the Randall’s Island Golf Center, which has been recently renovated and has a large grass tee driving range, two miniature golf courses, batting cages, beer garden and WiFi lounge.

 In addition to sporting facilities, the Island is also home to a sprawling event site that, along with Icahn Stadium, hosts a number of special events every year.
-Located between Icahn Stadium and the Harlem River, the event site has hosted notable concerts, art fairs, and cultural festivals, including the Governor’s Ball, the Electric Zoo Festival, and the upcoming Frieze Art Fair.
+Located between Icahn Stadium and the Harlem River, the event site has hosted notable concerts, art fairs, and cultural festivals, including the Governor’s Ball, the Electric Zoo Festival, and the Frieze Art Fair.

 RIPA has focused not only on developing the Park’s facilities but also on restoring the Island’s natural resources.
 In spring 2008, RIPA completed a $5 million restoration of the Island’s Little Hell Gate Inlet salt marsh and freshwater wetland; today, the sites improve water quality as well as provide precious wildlife habitat.
-The Park also features a 3,000-square-foot urban farm, created in conjunction with GrowNYC, which serves as a space for environmental and nutritional education for schools and groups.
+The Park also features a 3,000-square-foot Urban Farm, created in conjunction with GrowNYC, which serves as a space for environmental and nutritional education for schools and groups.
 This Urban Farm grows a wide variety of produce in over 20 vegetable beds made solely from recycled and composted materials.